Bank Account

 E.dentifier card readers

 To log in to your Internet banking, you will need to get a hold of an e.dentifier.
-The e.dentifier is a card reader that will help you safely log in as well as complete any transactions you wish to make.
-Note that every Dutch bank has its card reader.
-If you request to have access to Internet banking when you open a bank account, you will probably be provided with your e.dentifier when your account is verified.
+The e.dentifier is a card reader that will help you safely log in and complete any transactions you wish to make.
+Note that every Dutch bank has its own card reader.
+If you request access to Internet banking when you open a bank account, you will probably be provided with your e-dentifier when your account is verified.
+Sometimes, your bank may use your mobile phone number to communicate further codes, ensuring absolute security.
+Also, if you have a smartphone, you can perform many different transactions using an Internet banking program on your phone.

-What is iDeal?
+What is ideal?

 iDeal is a method of paying online using your debit card rather than your credit card.
-You use your e.dentifier and your pin code to pay for goods.
+You use your e.dentifier and your PIN code to pay for goods.

 Loans in the Netherlands

-Loans provided by banks are the most common method of lending money in the Netherlands.
-There are, however, several credit agencies and, if the amount you need to borrow is not so large, you can always use a credit card.
-How much you receive (or even if you are granted the loan at all) will depend on several factors such as your age, financial assets, income, and residency status.
+Bank loans are the most common method of lending money.
+However, there are several credit agencies, and if the amount you need to borrow is not too large, you can always use a credit card.
+How much you receive (or even if you are granted the loan) depends on factors such as age, financial assets, income, and residency status.
+There are several comparison websites that you can use to assess your options when it comes to taking out a loan in the Netherlands.
+Alternatively, you can walk into your bank and speak with an advisor.

 Credit cards in the Netherlands